Our team NimbRo won the RoboCup 2022 Humanoid

 This year, both goals have the same color and visual landmarks on the sideline of the field have been removed.
 This makes localization on the field harder.

-and Cosero met CIT-Brains from Japan.
-The Japanese team seems to be the
+CIT-Brains from Japan.
+The Japanese team seems to be the strongest

-strongest competitor in the TeenSize class.
-Both teams played well,
+competitor in the TeenSize class.
+Both teams played well, went quickly

-went quickly to the ball and could kick hard.
-The NimbRo robots were
+to the ball and could kick hard.
+The NimbRo robots were more stable

-more stable and had advantages in one vs. one fights.
-Consequently,
+and had advantages in one vs. one fights.
+Consequently, they won the

 In the second game, our robots met team SIOR from Korea.
 In this game, our new NimbRo-OP robot entered the tournament and scored its first official goal.
 With the help of Dynaped, the game ended 7:0 for NimbRo (after 4:0 at half time).